coffee2code/blog-time/readme.txt

 * Change: Merge `do_init()` into `init()`
 * Change: Update widget framework to 013
     * Add `get_config()` as a getter for config array
+* Change: Update widget to 008
+    * Update to use v013 of the widget framework
 * New: Add CHANGELOG.md file and move all but most recent changelog entries into it
 * Change: Note compatibility through WP 5.1+
 * Change: Update copyright date (2019)